Pre-modern and modern Homo, and tools

 Most important, bipedalism led to temperature regulation in the body and to improved brain nourishment.
 Under the hot African sun, being upright meant that less light hit the body during the hottest time of day.
 So fur could disappear (except on top of the head).
 Improved temperature control came from sweat glands in the skin coupled with blood circulation, together constituting a natural heat pump capable of cooling or warming the body depending on external conditions.
 This allowed the maintenance of the strict temperature range needed by enzymes responsible for metabolic processes.
 Since a significant part of this takes place in the brain, bipedalism indirectly allowed a bigger brain.
 Also, upright walking requires less energy than moving about on all fours, leaving more energy for the brain.
 And since the upright posture allowed faster movement, men became better hunters and were able to obtain more meat protein, which provided more energy, from which – again – the brain gained.
 All these features reinforced each other.

 In addition to an improved nervous system and cognitive ability, a larger brain contributed to changes in the face and skull structure.
-Food not only nourished the larger brain, it also played a roll in the structure of the jaw and teeth needed for mastication.
+Food not only nourished the larger brain, it also played a roll in the evolution of the jaw and teeth needed for mastication.
 The chin, unique to H. sapiens, attaches muscles used for fine lip movements necessary for speech.
 The brain developed a basic language function, at least for a default form of grammar found the world over.

 Bipedalism also is important because before man could move “out of Africa”, he had first to move out of the trees!
 Otherwise, he could never have crossed the very different landscapes which he encountered – forests, grasslands and sometimes even seas.